albertcroig/Stewart-SVG-Projection-js/README.md

 ## In-code Customization

 ### Add SVG Paths
 The predefined SVG paths are initialized every time the browser loads.
-They are stored inside the global variable called `SVGS`.
-This global variable is an array of objects, and every object represents an SVG, with the following keys:
+They are stored inside the global variable called `SVGS`, which is an array of objects.
+Each object represents an SVG and has the following keys:

 - **path**
 - **box**

-Add an object to the array, copy the path and set its corresponding bounding box in the `box` key.
+To add a new SVG path, simply add an object to the `SVGS` array.
+Copy the SVG path into the `path` key and set its corresponding bounding box in the `box` key.

 ### Platform Options
 The platform visualization is designed to draw in millimeters.
 The following options are available in the `initHexagonal` function of the platform object.